samsquire/ideas6/README.md

 <a id="after-task-sequence"></a>

-* When `task number == thread number`, there is nobody else running this particular instance of one of those 64 tasks, providing mutual exclusion.
+* When `task number == thread number`, there is nobody else running this particular instance of one of those 64 tasks, providing mutual exclusion in that thread.

-* High throughput, low latency for coroutines communicating on the same thread for decoupling code.
-The compiler can elide inserting movements and scheduler calls or yields when coroutines are on the same thread for efficiency and are binpacked next to eachother.
-It's basically a method call or inlining.
-* High throughput, low latency between threads when coroutines are running in parallel.
+* During this mutual exclusion phase, we can exchange the "higher" and "lower" buffer pointers and then coroutines can read from the "lower" buffer and everything they sent before in "higher" shall be transferred to another thread.
 * How much space do we allocate to a coroutine? **It depends how parallel it is.**
-* It handles observers.
+*
-* This is the object hierarchy: we have mailboxes for threads, there are facts and there are coroutine objects.
+* This is the object hierarchy: we have mailboxes for threads, threads and runqueue.
 * Go language has moveable goroutines but we don't.
 * The only things written to a coroutine's mailbox are events that interest it.
 * A lot of the time, coroutines shall only be on one thread.